sakilabs/openbts/README.md

-# bts finder
+# OpenBTS

 Why it exists?
 ----

 This project was initially made for private database of NetWorkS!
-(Polish company for managing infrastructure for Orange & T-Mobile), however with time I realized this project can be modular and handle all of the operators including Plus (Polkomtel), Aero2 etc., Play (P4) and more...
+(Polish company for managing infrastructure for Orange & T-Mobile), however with time I realized this project can be modular and handle all of the operators including Plus (Polkomtel), Aero2 (Plus), Play (P4) and more...

 How it works?
 ----